TexasInstruments/edgeai-tensorlab/README.md

 Please also read the details below for obtaining teh ModelZoo and Datasets - these are also required to do the benchmarking.

 #### Requirement: ModelZoo
-Models and config files that are used in this benchmark are provided in another repository called **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)**.
+DNN Models, config files and pre-imported/calibrated artifacts that are used in this benchmark are provided in another repository called **[Jacinto-AI-ModelZoo](https://git.ti.com/cgit/jacinto-ai/jacinto-ai-modelzoo/about/)**.
 Please see the documentation of that repository to understand how to clone it.
 After cloning, jacinto-ai-benchmark and jacinto-ai-modelzoo must be inside the same parent folder for the default settings to work.

-Please clone that repository to use it.
-That repository uses git-lfs, so please install git-lfs before cloning.
+Jacinto-AI-ModelZoo uses git-lfs, so please install git-lfs before cloning.
 After cloning, **jacinto-ai-benchmark** and **jacinto-ai-modelzoo** must be in the same parent folder.

-The models are located in the folder [models](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/models)

-The config files for those models are located in the folder [configs](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/configs)

 #### Requirement: Datasets